psycopg/psycopg2/doc/src/usage.rst

 Psycopg `cursor` objects provide an interface to the efficient PostgreSQL |COPY|__ command to move data from files to tables and back.

+Currently no adaptation is provided between Python and PostgreSQL types on
+|COPY|: the file can be any Python file-like object but its format must be in
+the format accepted by `PostgreSQL COPY command`__ (data fromat, escaped characters, etc).

+.. __: COPY_

 The methods exposed are:

 `~cursor.copy_from()`
     Reads data *from* a file-like object appending them to a database table (:sql:`COPY table FROM file` syntax).
-The source file must have both `!read()` and `!readline()` method.
+The source file must provide both `!read()` and `!readline()` method.

 `~cursor.copy_to()`